n8n-io/n8n-docs/docs/integrations/builtin/credentials/google.md

 ## Compatible nodes

-Once configured, you can use your credentials to authenticate the following nodes:
+Once configured, you can use your credentials to authenticate the following nodes.
+Most nodes are compatible with OAuth2 authentication.
+Support for Service Account authentication is limited.

 | Node | OAuth | Service Account |
 | :--- | :---: | :-------------: |